So, you have learned a bunch of chords! Whilst this is an amazing feeling, the next step will be even better.

 Combining a mixture of chords will be literal music to your ears.
 However, some chords sound better together whilst some just sound a bit odd.

-With so many chords on the guitar (12 for every chord type), you are almost spoiled for choice when constructing a song and putting these chords together.
+With so many chords on the guitar chart (12 for every chord type), you are almost spoiled for choice when constructing a song and putting these chords together.

 By learning what chords sound good together, you stand a better chance at creating a great song.
 Who knows?
 You may make the next number one!